turingschool-examples/frontend-mod-1-prework/day_1/questions.md

 1. What is concatenation?
 Use concatenation to log a sentence to the console using the variable `animal`.

-// concatenation is the process of joining strings together using the plus (+) operator.
+Concatenation is the process of joining strings together using the plus (+) operator.
 It returns the concatenated result in a new string.

 `var age = "10";`